• Share this on:

 Malaria and tuberculosis kill millions every year.
 They also have clear symptoms which, when caught early on, can help diagnose these treatable diseases.
 Free health check-ups can help identify the presence of such diseases.

 Companies can conduct a workplace health assessment to understand the specific health risks present in their work environment.
 These can include potential exposure to harmful substances, noise levels, or ergonomic hazards.
-An assessment will also yield data about the health of employees, according to a workplace health model from the US Centers for Disease Control and Prevention (CDC).
+An assessment will also yield data about the health of employees, according to a workplace health scorecard from the US Centers for Disease Control and Prevention (CDC).

 The data from a health assessment can guide companies on the right health programmes for their workers.
 For example, if noise levels are high, ear protection programmes could be a priority.
 If many workers have malaria symptoms, a partnership with a local healthcare provider for regular check-ups might be beneficial.